khudgins/documentation/agent/linux/secureDelete.rst

 INVOCATION
 ~~~~~~~~~~

-This script is called automatically by several enStratus agent scripts to enforce the secure deletion of temporary files.
+This script is called automatically by several Enstratius agent scripts to enforce the secure deletion of temporary files.

 DEPENDENCIES
 ~~~~~~~~~~~~